openc/openc_bot/README.md

 curl -s https://raw.github.com/openc/openc_bot/master/create_simple_licence_bot.sh | bash
 ```

-The default bot scrapes a dummy page on OpenCorporates'
+The default bot doesn't scrape, it just outputs some dummy data.
+You can try:
-website.
-Once you've set it up, you can try:

 * running the scrape with `bundle exec openc_bot rake bot:run`
 * testing the validity of the data it will output with
   `bundle exec openc_bot rake bot:test`

-Finally, take a look at the bot code created at
+Take a look at the bot code created at
 `your_bot_name/lib/your_bot_name.rb` and read the comments there to
 start writing your own bot.
-First, get it scraping correctly (which
-you can test by repeatedly running `bin/fetch_data`); second,
-transform the scraped data correctly (which you can test with
+Look at the example bots in the
+`examples/` folder for inspiration, including how to scrape from a
+website, and how to use "incrementers" to help with resumable,
+incremental scrapes (see below for more).

+These bots are all runnable; you should be able to `cd` to their
+directory, run `bundle install`, and then `bundle exec openc_bot rake
+bot:run`

-`bin/verify_data`).
-You can write bots for any schemas we have
+You can write bots for any schemas we have defined
-defined - see [SCHEMAS.md](./doc/SCHEMAS.md) for currently supported
+- see [SCHEMAS.md](./doc/SCHEMAS.md) for currently supported schemas.
-schemas.

 When you are happy that your bot is finished, please update its
 `README.md`, change the `enabled` flag in `config.yml` to be `true`,
 and email us.

 Please note that dates are a bit complicated, so we ask you to read
-the notes below carefully.
+the bit about dates below carefully.

 ## About fetching and transforming data